 Each module includes a short quiz on the presented content.
-This quiz serves several functions for you as a student.
-First, it highlights essential information from the reading, lecture, or power point slides.
-Second, it provides an opportunity for you to assess your learning in a situation where you have resources at hand to improve your learning.
-Finally, the quizzes give you a sense of the language, format, and content that will be included on the midterm and final exams.
+The quizzes highlight essential information from the reading, lecture, or power point slides and provide an opportunity for you to assess your learning in a situation where you have resources at hand to improve your learning.